 So this is a blog about everything else.
-There’s a lot of stuff that I’m interested in, including (from left to right across the banner) Buffy the Vampire Slayer, 1980s microcomputers, sushi, Doctor Who, (and now going off the edge of the banner), the science/religion interface, music, and of course the nominal subject of the blog, computer programming.
+There’s a lot of stuff that I’m interested in, including (from left to right across the banner) music, 1980s microcomputers, sushi, Doctor Who, (and now going off the edge of the banner), the science/religion interface, fundamental politics and of course the nominal subject of the blog, computer programming.
 I promise not to post photos of my cats (I don’t have any), but I might post photos of my various dead-animal skeletons: I have a wallaby, a juvenile rabbit, a monitor lizard and a turkey nicely prepared; and a badger, a fox, a rat and a hamster in various stages of decomposition.
 (Come to think of it, parts of the wallaby are still decomposing, too, but other parts are nicely cleaned.)

 If you want to contact me, email to firstname.lastname@example.org is the best bet.